Introduction to Christian History

 Mode of Delivery

-This unit is delivered as an intensive with the online component on ARK, the Learning Management System for all our higher education study.
+This unit is delivered online with course materials available on ARK, the Learning Management System for all our higher education study.
 Login details for this unit will be accessible to students on confirmation of enrolment into an award or the unit.

 To study online, you will need to find around 3 to 4 hours per week for readings, activities and assessments for each unit.
 To learn more visit our Online Campus page.